GheodeAI/copernicus_utils/README.md

 docker-compose down
 ```

-## Troubleshooting

-### Common Issues

-1. **API Key Issues**: Ensure your API keys are valid and you've accepted the ERA5 license terms
-2. **Docker Issues**: Make sure Docker Desktop is running
-3. **Disk Space**: ERA5 data files can be large; ensure sufficient disk space
-4. **Variable Names**: Use exact ERA5 variable names as specified in the CDS documentation

-### Performance Tips

-- Use multiple API keys to parallelize downloads
-- Consider downloading smaller time ranges or regions for testing
-- Monitor your CDS quota to avoid hitting limits

 ## License

 This project is for research and educational purposes.
 Please ensure compliance with Copernicus Climate Data Store terms of use.